You may download a PDF copy of these terms and conditions here Frilsham Clubroom Booking T&C September 2020

 - Rubbish should be removed from the kitchen bin and placed in the black wheelie bin outside.
-Please do not leave bags of rubbish alongside the wheelie bin as this attracts vermin – it would be appreciated if hirers take excess rubbish away with them.
+Please do not leave bags of rubbish alongside the wheelie bin as this attracts vermin – it would be appreciated if hirers take any excess rubbish away.

 - The green crates and bag should be used for recycling as normal.